 So this is an unplanned post, but today just led me to it.
 (I do that now: go with the flow!)
 Here are the reasons why:

-Earlier today as I was interacting with one of the many people, wonderful people, on social media I realised the date: I checked with Rich: who had also not realised the date: Twelve years ago today Rich sent me a text, after disappearing all night, to tell me he was leaving me and going with ‘her’.
+Earlier today as I was interacting with one of the many people, wonderful people, on social media I realised the date: I checked with Danny: who had also not realised the date: Twelve years ago today Danny sent me a text, after disappearing all night, to tell me he was leaving me and going with ‘her’.
 At that moment our world turned upside down and ‘The War’ was declared.
 You can read this part of our story here and here

 Neither of us had remembered, neither of us do remember we have moved on.